SAKryukov/vscode-extensible-markdown/README.md

 }
 ```

 The extension also uses "markdown.styles" option related to the extension "VS Code Markdown".
-If one of more CSS files is defined, first file name is used in the generated HTML file as an *external style sheet*.
-The user is responsible for supplying the CSS file itself.
+If one of more CSS files is defined, they are used in the generated HTML files as *external* or *embedded* style sheets, depending on the option "markdown.extension.convertToHtml.embedCss".
+The user is responsible for supplying the CSS files themselves.